DukeNuken/Duke.Owin.VkontakteMiddleware/README.md

 app.UseVkontakteAuthentication("{AppId}", "{AppSecret}", "{PERMISSIONS}");

 {PERMISSIONS} - it is the comma-separated string.
-For example "music,audio" More info here http://vk.com/dev/permissions
+For example "email,audio" More info here http://vk.com/dev/permissions

 How to register app in vk.com?